ireshma/pr-t_classic_ML/README.md

 # pr-t
-Implementation of the PT-T curves with use cases
+Implementation of the PR-T curves with use cases